 What “Hourly Labor Rate” Really Means

-This is the first thing I had to unlearn.
+This is the first thing we had to unlearn.

 When a shop says: